hillmanlab/M2-topography/README.md

-The first repository contains analysis and figure-generation scripts accompanying the manuscript: **_In vivo_ Delineation of a Body-Part-Specific Topography in Mouse Secondary Motor Cortex.** All scripts are organized into clear folders by their specific analysis or figure, facilitating reproducibility and and ease of navigation.
+The first repository contains analysis and figure-generation scripts accompanying the manuscript: **_In vivo_ Delineation of a Body-Part-Specific Topography in Mouse Secondary Motor Cortex.** All scripts are organized into clear folders by their specific analysis or figure, facilitating reproducibility and ease of navigation.

 ## Code Repository